ChiangE/Sophon/Readme.md

 ## Introduction
-This is the implementation of paper: **SOPHON: Non-Fine-Tunable Learning to Restrain Task Transferability For Pre-trained Models**
+This is the implementation of our paper: **SOPHON: Non-Fine-Tunable Learning to Restrain Task Transferability For Pre-trained Models**

 <img src="https://github.com/Sophon-NonFinetunableLearning/Sophon/blob/main/sophon.png" width="400" align="center"/>